unipi-smartapp-2021/SLAM/README.md

 ![](imgs/track_2.jpg)

-The identity function relies on the following assumption: a cone can be detected more than one time by the lidar but its absolute position will not change too much.
+The identity function relies on the following assumption: a cone can be detected more than one time by the lidar but its absolute position will not vary too much.
-So, we apply the following tranformation: if the new cone is at distance d from the closer cone *c* between the already discovered ones, and d < distance_threshold, the new cone is associated to *c* and thus, only *c* is returned in output by the algorithm.
+So, we apply the following tranformation: if the new cone is at distance *d* from the closer cone *c* between the already discovered ones, and d < distance_threshold, the new cone is associated to *c* and thus, only *c* is returned in output by the algorithm.

 However in this way the position of the cone is never updated and tipically in real case scenarios the first detection of a cone is very noisy and must be updated during the run.